PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 Lastly, the cmdlet can go through not-yet-loaded modules that are in the module path, in a similar way as `Get-Command` does, with the help of the module analysis code.

+For the experimental features that are enabled, the property `IsEnabled` will be set to `true` accordingly.

 ### Experimental Feature Dependencies